Sakil78/Employee-Salary-Prediction/README.md

 - Make sure the `models/`, `static/`, `templates/`, and `web_app_assets/` folders are present and contain the necessary files.
 - The app will load the trained model
+- Let me know if you want me to auto-generate this into a `README.md` file or help with your GitHub repo setup.